target/huntlib/README.md

 ```

 *NOTE: You may have to experiment to find the optimal number of parallel processes for your specific environment.
 Maxing out the number of workers doesn't always give the best performance.*

+## huntlib.domaintools.DomainTools
+The `DomainTools` class allows you to easily perform some common types of calls
+to the DomainTools API.
+It uses their official `domaintools_api` Python module
+to do most of the work but is not a complete replacement for that module.
+In
+particular, this class concentrates on a few calls that are most relevant for
+data analytic style threat hunting (risk & reputation scores, WHOIS info, etc).

+The `DomainTools` class can make use of the global config file `~/.huntlibrc` to store the API username and secret key, if desired.
+See the `huntlibrc-sample` file for more info.

+### Example Usage

+Import the `DomainTools` object:

+    from huntlib.domaintools import DomainTools

+Instantiate a new `DomainTools` object:

+    dt = DomainTools(
+        api_username="myuser,
+        api_key="mysecretkey
+    )

+Instatiate a new `DomainTools` object using default creds stored in `~/.huntlibrc`:

+    dt = DomainTools()

+Look up API call limits and usage info for the authenticated user:

+    dt.account_information()

+Return the list of API calls to which the authenticated user has access:

+    dt.available_api_calls()

+Return basic WHOIS info for a domain or IP address:

+    dt.whois('google.com')
+    dt.whois('8.8.8.8')

+Return WHOIS info with additional fields parsed from the text part of the record:

+    dt.parsed_whois('google.com')
+    dt.parsed_whois('8.8.8.8')

+Find newly-activated or pending domain registrations matching all the supplied search terms:

+    dt.brand_monitor('myterm')
+    dt.brand_monitor('myterm1|myterm2|myterm3') # terms are ANDed together

+Look up basic info about a domain's DNS, WHOIS, hosting and web site in one query.

+    dt.domain_profile('google.com')

+Return a list of risk scores for a domain, according to different risk factors:

+    dt.risk('google.com')

+Return a single consolidated risk score for a domain:

+    dt.domain_reputation('google.com')

+Enrich a pandas DataFrame containing a mixture of domains and/or IP address in a column called 'iocs':

+    df = dt.enrich(df, column='iocs')

+Enrichment tends to add a large number of columns, which you may not need.
+Use the `fields` parameter if you know exactly what you want:

+    df = dt.enrich(
+        df,
+        column='iocs',
+        fields=[
+            'dt_whois.registration.created',
+            'dt_reputation.risk_score'
+        ]
+    )

+Enrichment may take quite some time with a large dataset.
+If you're antsy, try turning on the progress bars:

+    df = dt.enrich(df, column='iocs', progress_bar=True)

 ## Data Module